-Middlebury College’s School of the Environment is a 6-week summer environmental studies program in Vermont which combines traditional course work, field studies, and leadership training to help students prepare for a life of meaning.The program combines one of the best environmental studies programs in the United States with our renowned intensive summer program methodology.
+Middlebury College’s School of the Environment is a six-week summer environmental studies program, which combines traditional coursework, field studies, and leadership training to help students prepare for a life of meaning.The program combines one of the best environmental studies programs in the United States with our renowned intensive summer program methodology.
 Guided by national environmental leaders, students receive environmental leadership training and build a tool kit of career skills.
 Students collaborate in research teams to work on real world sustainability challenges.

 SEA Semester at Woods Hole

 SEA Semester offers field programs in marine and environmental studies for Boston University credit combining coursework in Woods Hole followed by a sailing research voyage on one of SEA’s tall ships in the Atlantic, Pacific, or Caribbean.

 Through a partnership with AmeriCorps, Vermont Youth Conservation Corps (VYCC) has two to five month opportunities in our Farm and Conservation programs.
 Join a crew of young adults or lead a crew completing projects, such as trail building/maintenance, carpentry projects for the state parks, tree planting, invasive species removal, organic farming, and sustainable agricultural.
 Over 225 young people join VYCC every year to help change the world and create positive impact in our communities.

 Worldwide Opportunities in Organic Farming (WWOOF)

 Organic farms around the world receive WWOOF volunteers and offer training and lodging in exchange for work in the garden or on the farm.

 Interim works one-on-one with individuals of all ages to design a combination of program options that match interests, needs, and goals.
 They guide people through the process of identifying reputable placements, securing those placements, and adjusting to the changes that inevitably take place as individuals take on new experiences.